 For a very small indoor hydroponic garden, an all purpose liquid hydroponic nutrient solution could do the trick.
 A one-part solution may not be as customized as others, but it will provide your plants with the basic nutrients they need and will be easy to use for a small garden.

 General Hydroponics Grow, Bloom, Micro

 You could also go with a three part set of solutions designed for Grow, Bloom, and Micro stages.
 These will provide the ideal combination of nutrients during each specific stage of growth.
 These types of hydroponic nutrients offer instructions about how and when to use them.

 For larger or commercial gardens, powdered hydroponic nutrients tend to be a little more cost effective because you’re paying for a concentrated form without all the additional water and weight that would come with a liquid solution.
 These types of nutrients may not be as convenient as the liquid types but they will have a longer shelf life and will save you money over time.

 How Long Do Hydroponic Nutrients Last?

 In your hydroponic system, your nutrients will need to be replenished every 7-14 days.
-You can top up your systems with fresh water daily, but keep in mind that as the water and nutrients are consumed by the plants, the nutrient strength in the reservoir will fluctuate as well.
+Top up your systems with fresh water daily.
+Keep in mind that as plants consume the water and nutrients, the nutrient strength in the reservoir will fluctuate as well.
 Changing the nutrients more often will ensure your plants are always getting sufficient nutrients and that your solution is at the correct pH level.

 In terms of shelf life, powdered nutrients will last much longer than liquid nutrients.
 If stored properly in a cool, dry place, dry nutrients could last indefinitely.
 Liquid nutrients however, could have a shelf life ranging anywhere from 1-4 years depending on the manufacturer and which specific ingredients are in that solution.
 It’s best to check with the manufacturer if you think you’ll be storing your liquid nutrients for over a year.